akshanshgusain/january/README.md

 ---

+## 💡 Inspiration
+When teams at my organization began transitioning from Python, Node.js, and PHP to Go, we encountered a new challenge: as each developer utilized different libraries, standards, and frameworks, interoperability between teams became increasingly problematic.
+The January Web Framework was conceived with a "batteries-included" approach, enabling teams to swiftly integrate into the Go ecosystem while adhering to consistent standards across the organization.

+---

 ## ⚙️ Installation

 January requires **Go version** `1.18` or **higher** to run.
 If you need to install or upgrade Go, visit the [official Go download page](https://go.dev/dl/).